YangKeao/slac/README.md

 ### Calculation

 We can represent the event "Service A is available" by the intersect or union of "X is available", where X is with predefined SLA.
-After the 1:1 representation, we can simplify the expression to DNF, and expand it to the direct sum and minus between intersection of events.

 With the assumption that "X is available" (where X is with predefined SLA) is independent, we can calculate the final SLA.